irisida/Go/core/src/17-channels/readme.md

 ![](/core/src/17-channels/assets/1702-channel-routine.png)

-## Channels, go-routines and function literals (anoymous functions)
+## Channels, go-routines and function literals (anonymous functions)

 It is common practice in Go to use a function literal (anonymous function) to spawn a new go-routine.
 Here we see that the function literal is called with the `go` keyword to create the call as a go-routine.
 The function is then immediately invoked, failure to invoke will result in a compilation error.